aryan-r22/ML-Models/Fake News/readme.md

-Two models use Kaggle dataset, other two
+Two models use Kaggle dataset, other two use news.zip as provided